hannahchan/Scaffold.Service/README.md

 # Scaffold.WebApi

-Scaffold is an opinionated template of a Web API built using ASP.NET Core.
-It is intended to be used as an example for, or as a bootstrap to, the development of other Web APIs or services and aims to address some common concerns when building microservices with ASP.NET Core.
-Scaffold is an example of a [Tailored Service Template](https://www.thoughtworks.com/radar/techniques/tailored-service-templates).
+Scaffold is an opinionated template of a service built using ASP.NET Core.
+It is intended to be used as an example for, or as a bootstrap to, the development of other services and aims to address some common concerns when building microservices with ASP.NET Core.
+Scaffold is an example of a [Service Template](https://www.thoughtworks.com/radar/techniques/tailored-service-templates).

 ## How to Use

-To bootstrap your next WebApi project with Scaffold.WebApi.
+To bootstrap your next service with Scaffold.WebApi.

 1. Clone this repository and install the template on your computer by running;